 So eat some oysters in the middle of your cycle to promote ovulation.
-If you don’t like oysters, look for zinc in baked beans, eggs, nuts, pumpkin seeds and a high quality prenatal vitamins.
+If you don’t like oysters, look for zinc in baked beans, eggs, nuts, pumpkin seeds.
+Take zinc supplement or a high quality prenatal vitamins.

 Garlic is rich in selenium.
 It may help both men and women improve fertility.

 Animal studies, such as the research published in the 2005 journal “Acta Veterinaria Scandinavica,” indicates that selenium plays a role in fertility.

 Evidence in the 2008 “Advances in Experimental Medicine and Biology” also notes that selenium helps all mammals in the process of sperm cell creation, although more human studies are needed to determine the true effect of selenium on fertility.

 The Ask Baby website reports that eating garlic may also provide benefits for women’s fertility, noting that it may prevent chromosome problems that can result in early miscarriage.

 If you’re concerned about the garlic breath, consider taking an odorless garlic supplement.

 Honey has long been considered a conception aid.